deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

 [^2]: I'm thinking BSD flavors, Haiku, or other rare enthusiast operating systems here

 [^3]: Tauri is an alternative to electron that is smaller, because it uses the web view provided by the operating system instead of including a whole Chromium browser.
 It is also written in the memory-safe compiled language rust, which offers security and speed benefits.
 There will be another blog post going into more detail soon; in the meantime, you can learn more at <https://tauri.app/>.

+[^electron]: Though It should be said that despite it's flaws, Electron has served us well over the years and we are grateful that it exists.
+But it is never good to be too dependent on a single framework, especially one that is so resource wasteful and hard for us to extend or contribute back to.